ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     > **Note:**
     > When the fields of the JSON objects are expected to be exactly those specified in the sample payload, the generated records can be updated to be [closed records](https://ballerina.io/learn/by-example/controlling-openness/), which would indicate that no other fields are allowed or expected.

-4. Create a file named `publisher.bal` and define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests and publsih to the message broker.
+4. Create a file named `publisher.bal` and define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests and publish to the message broker.

 - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.